Appalachian Development Highway System: Corridor C

 Corridor C is a highway in the U.S. state of Ohio.
 It is part of U.S. Route 23 (US 23), traveling from the north end of Corridor B near Lucasville north to Interstate 270 (I-270) south of Columbus.
 As of 2005, most of the road is a four-lane divided highway, but there are a few gaps yet to be built.
 Corridor C is part of the I-73/I-74 North–South Corridor.

 Corridor C-1

 Corridor C-1 is a connector from Corridor C near Chillicothe southeast to Corridor D near Jackson, Ohio, along US 35.
 It has been completed as a four-lane highway.

 Corridor D

 Corridor D travels east–west from Interstate 275 (I-275), near Cincinnati, Ohio, to I-79, near Bridgeport, West Virginia.
-The corridor utilizes Ohio State Route 32 (SR 32) and U.S. Route 50 (US 50).
+The corridor uses Ohio State Route 32 (SR-32) and U.S. Route 50 (US 50).

+Decades after its completion Corridor D has provided mixed results- beneficial infrastructure improvements, but ARC's goal for regional prosperity still unmet.
+Economic growth is evident in the corridor's western counties; several new hospitals, large car dealerships and several fast food restaurants were added along the highway.
+The Brown County Campus of Southern State Community College opened near Mount Orab, in a region where "there were no (previous) options for students, they had to drive an hour".
+The Mercy Health Mount Orab Medical Center and the Adams County Regional Medical Center were built alongside SR-32.
+In 2006 a Southern Ohio Medical Center outreach branch opened in Adams County near the SR-32 & SR-41 intersection at Peebles.
+Pike County's county seat, Jackson, has a developing retail thoroughfare running between SR-32 and its historic downtown.
+But the corridor's anticipated regional prosperity never occurred.
+Counties along the corridor still have per capita median incomes below the state average and 20-35% below the national average; the gaps are not narrowing.